smy1/swlab/python/README.md

       camera=["BABY", "front", "SBR1", "SCREEN", "影片二"])
 ```
 In the code above:
-- `folder`: Where is the main project folder that stores all the videos?
+- `folder`: Enter the path of the main project folder.
 In this example, the main project folder is called "mc_vid", stored in the desktop by a user named "user".
-- `children`: What are the names of the first-level subfolders?
+- `children`: Enter the names of the first-level subfolders.
 These subfolders should be stored directly within the main project folder.
 In this example, the three subfolders listed refer to our participants' ID.
-- `camera`: What are the names of the second-level subfolders?
+- `camera`: Enter the names of the second-level subfolders.
 These subfolders should be stored within the first-level  subfolders.
 In this example, these second-level subfolders are the names of the cameras/video recorders.
 Within these subfolders should be all the short, truncated videos that we want to concatenate into one complete long video.
 - In short, the storage path of the short videos should be something in the line of _"main project folder" -> "first level (child) subfolder" -> "second level (camera) subfolder" -> "videos to be concatenated"_.
 By passing these subfolders into the function, all the videos in them will be processed automatically.
 The concatenated videos will be named after their respective second-level subfolder.

 >[!TIP]